Domiii/project-empire/README.md

 # project-empire

-* Users can group up and go on adventures (after picking from a vast list of missions)
+* Users can group up and go on projects (after picking from a vast list of missions)
-* Each adventure is completed in one or more sprints
+* Each project is completed in one or more sprints
   * ![sprint](http://www.dgc.co.uk/wp-content/uploads/2012/11/agile-sprint.jpg)
 * At the end of each sprint, there is a "Demo & Feedback" meeting 『團隊鑑定』